If you don’t have an SSL Certificate, Google is going to flag your website in 2018.

 Google just loves its users and therefore, is coming up with every possible way to make them feel more secure on the internet.
 According to a recent announcement, earlier this year, Google will flag all unencrypted websites by the end of 2017.

-So, you need to install an valid SSL Certificate to avoid any risk and warnings.
-If you don't implement it as soon as possible, you will see a 'Not Secure' warning on visiting your site.
+So, you need to install a valid SSL Certificate to avoid any risk and warnings.
+If you don’t implement it as soon as possible, you will see a ‘Not Secure’ warning on visiting your site.